deepdrugai/DPEB/README.md

-#  DPEB: Deep Protein Embedding Benchmark Environment
+# DeepDrug Protein Embeddings Bank (DPEB) : A Multimodal Human Protein Embeddings Database

 Protein-protein interactions (PPIs) are fundamental to biological processes, yet researchers face significant challenges in computational PPI prediction due to the lack of integrated, multimodal protein representations.
 We present DPEB,